dxw/dxw_govuk_frontend_rails/README.md

 - commit the changes
 - tag with the same release number as GOVUK Frontend
 - push the changes
-- CircleCI will build the gem and push to Rubygems
+- Github acitons will build the gem and push to Rubygems